Blog

 Shift-left security testing integrates security checks and practices earlier in the development lifecycle.
 This proactive approach helps identify vulnerabilities at the design and development stages, reducing risks and improving the overall security posture of the software.

-What Is Shift Left with Example?
+What Is an Example of Shift Left Testing?

 How We Can Help You

-With over 16 years of experience and a global presence, Abstracta is a leading technology solutions company with offices in the United States, Chile, Colombia, and Uruguay.
-We specialize in software development, AI-driven innovations & copilots, and end-to-end software testing services.
+With nearly 2 decades of experience and a global presence, Abstracta is a leading technology solutions company with offices in the United States, Chile, Colombia, and Uruguay.
+We specialize in AI-driven innovations & copilots and end-to-end software testing services.

 Testing Maturity Model